webage003/bigbangrke/docs/guides/using-bigbang/style.md

 ## Version Numbers

 ### WIP Lots of discourse on this topic suggest updating this section when finalized
-Wherever possible, Helm uses [SemVer 2](https://semver.org) to represent version numbers.
-(Note that Docker image tags do not necessarily follow SemVer, and are thus considered an unfortunate exception to the rule.)

-When SemVer versions are stored in Kubernetes labels, we conventionally alter the `+` character to an `_` character, as labels do not allow the `+` sign as a value.

 ## Formatting YAML